dabeaz/curio/docs/reference.rst

    Returns a reference to the :class:`Task` instance corresponding to the caller.
-A coroutine can use this to get a self-reference to its current :class:`Task` instance if needed.
+A coroutine can use this to get a self-reference to its own :class:`Task` instance if needed.

+.. asyncfunction:: schedule()

+   Immediately task switch to the next ready task.
+Normally you never need to call this, but sometimes it can be useful to force a task switch even no blocking operation has occurred.

 The :func:`spawn` and :func:`current_task` both return a :class:`Task` instance
-that serves as a kind of wrapper around the underlying coroutine that's executing.
+that serves as a wrapper around the underlying coroutine that's running.

 .. class:: Task